-Applications due February 2, 2020.
+Applications are due February 8, 2021

 - Use their skills and knowledge in real-life situations

 - Understand the impact of social and environmental determinants of health

 - Build capacity for and commitment to improving the health status of individuals and communities as well as contributing to social change

 - Work collaboratively and across disciplines in pursuit of a common goal